nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_7/neha_shethia/Readme.md

 * 6 HomeWork exercises
 * Started with The Five Types of AI Agents with practical and group exercises

+Week 10: Oct 3
+* Agency and Free Will in AI Systems -
+* Philosophical Foundations:
+    Classical debates about free will vs. determinism Compatibilist perspectives on agency and determinism
+    The relationship between intelligence and agency
+    Moral responsibility in deterministic systems
+*  AI Implementation:
+    How reinforcement learning algorithms make "decisions"
+    The role of exploration vs. exploitation in apparent choice Stochastic policies and the illusion of free will Emergent behavior in complex RL systems
+* Critical Analysis:
+    Do AI agents choose or merely execute complex calculations?
+    The distinction between behavioral unpredictability and genuine choice How learning changes the nature of AI decision-making

 # Module 7: Reinforcement Learning for AI Reliability

 ## Overview